Confusion grips Senate Republicans ahead of expected health care vote

 Sen. Rand Paul, R-Ky., who is opposed to the Senate replacement bill but supports a straight repeal of Obamacare said through a spokesman that he’s still undecided on how he’ll vote next week.

-“We don’t know which bill will be brought up yet, so we can’t comment until next week,” Sergio Gor told NBC News.
+“We don’t know which bill will be brought up yet, so we can’t comment until next week,” the spokesman, Sergio Gor, told NBC News.

 Leadership argues that members should vote to allow the replacement bill to be brought to the floor for debate, then they can offer amendments and help to craft a bill they like.
 But that brings with it political risk — members don’t want to take dozens of tough votes to possibly vote against the bill at the end and even if they bring up an amendment they like, it might not pass.